jwellik/vdapseisutils/gallery/README.md

 ## VolcanoFigure
 VolcanoFigure creates a map, two cross sections, and a time series plot.
 It is designed to make square maps around a volcano for the purpose of plotting earthquake location data.
 Maps, cross sections, and time series plots can be made individually as well.
-Hillshade data taken from GMT is automatically added.
+Hillshade is data taken from GMT is automatically added.
 The method returns a MatPlotLib Figure object so that the user can further customize the plot.
 See [Mapping_tutorial.py](https://github.com/jwellik/vdapseisutils/blob/main/gallery/Mapping_tutorial.py) for full usage details.

 Run the example like so:
 ```